jara001/f1tenth-rules/rules.md

 4. Upon crashing the opponent, these steps are applied:

+    1. Refrees call the crash and signal for it by raising the red flag.
-    1. Referees judge which car is at fault.
+    2. Referees judge which car is at fault.
-    2. Both cars are placed next to each other at the place decided by the referees
+    3. Both cars are placed at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
-    3. The referees restart the race.
+    4. The referees restart the race with a green flag.

 ### 2.5.4 Evaluation